 Found a role you want to apply for?
 Here are some top tips for making your applications shine:

-- If the role requires a CV and cover letter as part of the application, make sure you submit something that is adjusted to meet the person specification of the role.
+- If the role requires a CV and cover letter as part of the application, make sure you submit something that is adjusted to meet the person specification of the role – do not use the same CV that you are using to apply to graduate positions.

 - When meeting an employer, whether face-to-face or by phone, make sure you prepare what you want to say and dress appropriately – first impressions count!